May Negative Mass Objects exist in the sky?: Introduction

-If mass $m$ is negative, a ghost appears in the corresponding quantum mechanics.
-We may consider, however, how a bubble inside water behaves.
-The bubble behaves as if it has a negative mass because the water around the bubble falls due to gravity.
-There is, of course, no ghost in the system of the bubble and water.
-It could not be so unnatural if we consider NMOs coupled with gravity, because the negative cosmological constant can be regarded as a cosmological fluid with negative energy density.
-The anti-de Sitter spacetime can be realised by the negative cosmological constant, but the expansion of the universe cannot be realised only by the negative cosmological constant.
-If there is another cosmological fluid besides the negative cosmological constant, and the total energy density is positive, the expansion of the universe occurs.
-We may also consider the situation where the total energy density is almost equal to zero, and therefore the spacetime is almost static.
-If there could be a fluctuation in the fluid and if the density of the fluid becomes smaller in some regions due to the fluctuation, the regions behave as if there are NMOs, like the bubble in the water.
+Here $\rho$ is the energy density of a cosmological fluid filling the universe.
+If $\rho$ is negative in a local region, the region can be regarded as having a negative mass.
+The cosmological constant $\Lambda$ can also be regarded as a cosmological fluid with $\rho=\frac{\Lambda}{2\kappa^2}$.
+As is well-known in the anti-de Sitter space, the cosmological constant can be negative.
+If there is another cosmological fluid, whose energy density is denoted by $\rho_f$, besides the negative cosmological constant, the total energy density is almost equal to zero, $\rho_f + \frac{\Lambda}{2\kappa^2} \sim 0$, and therefore the spacetime is almost static.
+The energy density $\rho_f$ can depend on coordinates, $\rho_f=\rho_f\left(x^\mu\right)$ in general.
+If there could be a fluctuation in the fluid and if the density of the fluid becomes smaller in some regions, $\rho_f + \frac{\Lambda}{2\kappa^2} < 0$ due to the fluctuation, the regions behave as if there are NMOs, like the bubble in the water.
 Such fluctuations could not be stable in general.
-Still, we may consider the situation where there is a usual positive point mass in the fluid with negative pressure, which may appear in the cosmological fluid, like dark energy, and with a negative cosmological constant.
+We may consider the situation where there is a usual positive point mass, like a compact star, in the fluid with negative pressure, which may appear in the cosmological fluid, like dark energy, and with a negative cosmological constant.
 Due to the negative pressure, the force generated by the gradient of the pressure balances with the gravity generated by the positive point mass, that is, the point mass pushes away the fluid.
-As a result, regions where the energy density is negative appear.
-If the total mass of the fluid pushed away by the point mass is larger than the mass of the point mass, there could appear an object with effectively negative mass.
+As a result, regions with negative energy density appear.
+If the total mass of the fluid pushed away by the point mass is larger than the mass of the point mass, an object with effectively negative mass is created.
 Such a configuration is stable in general.

+If we linearise the Einstein equation to obtain a Newton approximation, it is easy to find that the NMO gives a repulsive force to the object with a positive mass, that is, the mass is defined by the Newton law of gravity.
+The equivalence principle by Einstein tells us that the NMO also has a negative inertial mass.
+Therefore, the kinetic energy of the NMO is negative, and the kinetic energy becomes increasingly larger if the speed of the NMO becomes larger and larger.
+Of course, if the speed becomes too large, the particle description of the NMO could not be valid.
+Therefore, as long as the description of special relativity is valid, the NMO behaves as a particle with a negative kinetic energy.

 In Section~\ref{eNMO}, we clarify how effectively a negative mass object appears from the system of a positive point mass, cosmological fluid with negative pressure and negative cosmological constant.
 In Section~\ref{CnstrctnMG}, the models realising NMOs in the framework of the two-scalar model and the scalar-Einstein-Gauss-Bonnet gravity inspired by strings are constructed.
 In Section~\ref{Phtn}, we investigate the orbit of a photon and show that the photon suffers a repulsive force from the NMO.
 Section~\ref{mssv} is devoted to studying the behaviour of a massive particle and its geodesic around NMO by using the Newton limit.
 In Section~\ref{udrgrdtmch}, by using Newton's gravity and Newton's laws of motion, we investigate the motion of the particles in the presence of NMOs.
 Section~\ref{obsrvtn} is devoted to the development of some conjectures on the observational possibility of finding NMOs.
 In Section~\ref{Svmss}, as another exotic object, we consider and study the properties of the object with vanishing mass.
 Some outlook is given in the last Section~\ref{SD}.